Learn more about Drug & Alcohol Detox at Allure Detox.

 You must have individual therapy in addiction treatment because it can be hard to share in a group when you are first starting out.
 Having your own therapist eliminates the awkwardness that you may feel in the beginning.
 Individual counseling is also the place where you can focus on the goals that are specific to you.

 Addiction treatment requires that you receive both types of therapy.
-If you need to spend more time on the lessons that you learn in group therapy, you can do so in individual therapy.
+If you need to spend more time on the lessons you learn in group therapy, you can do so in individual therapy.
 This ensures that you ingrain the lessons you learned from group therapy as deeply as possible.

 You can take part in several therapies in addiction treatment, including the following: